LinkedIn Limits - How Many LinkedIn Messages Can I Send a Day?

 For messages to your existing connections (1st-degree connections), LinkedIn doesn't enforce a strict daily limit.
 You can theoretically send hundreds of messages to people you're already connected with.
 However, security experts and successful LinkedIn users recommend limiting yourself to 50-100 messages per day to avoid triggering spam detection algorithms.

-For different account types, the landscape varies significantly:
+For different account types, the messaging landscape varies significantly:

 Free Accounts: No strict limits on messaging existing connections, but you're essentially locked out of messaging non-connections except through connection requests